 2 tbsp flour

-- Chop cabbage either by hand or, more quickly, by using the slicing attachment to a food processor.
-If using a food processor, cut cabbage in slices that will fit in its feeder (see photo).
+- Chop cabbage either by hand, or more quickly, by using the slicing attachment to a food processor.
+If using a food processor, cut cabbage in pieces that will fit in its feeder tube (see above photo).
 Set aside.

-- Make roux in a small sauté pan: melt butter over medium heat, add flour, and stir vigorously with a wire whisk.
-Cook only until mixture is a light brown, about 30 seconds; remove from heat and set aside.
+Make roux in a small sauté pan: melt butter over medium heat, add flour, and stir with a wire whisk.
+Cook until mixture is a light brown, about 2 minutes; remove from heat and set aside (see photo).

-- Blend roux from step 3 into vegetable, cook until consistency of cabbage is somewhat thickened, stir frequently.
+- Blend roux into vegetable, cook until consistency of cabbage is somewhat thickened, stir frequently.